laurall974/secure-web-dev-workshop3/Workshop4-Authentication.md

 3. Create a folder to store Passport Strategies (local and JWT strategies)
 4. Implement the User Login route with `passport-local`
     1. Use a `passport-local` strategy for this, as a middleware before the **route handler**:
-        1. Find the user by its username (404 if not found)
+        1. Find the user by its username
-        2. Hash the password with bcrypt and compare it with found user in Mongo (403 if not matching)
+        2. Hash the password with bcrypt and compare it with found user in Mongo (403 if not matching, Passport handles it)
     2. **Route handler**: Sign a JWT (`jsonwebtoken` package) containing the user's ID as `sub`.
 Use a JWT Secret from your `.env file`
 5. Implement a JWT Middleware with a JWT Passport Strategy (`passport-jwt`)